cezaris13/IMAP-Client-implementation/Readme.md

 - Delete email from mailbox
 - Move email from one mailbox to another
 - Get mail by uid
+    - and receive attachement if it is in the email(Displays txt file in terminal, other types just saves in the project folder).
 - Search
 - Get all emails from mailbox